drshahizan/learn-github/README.md

 ## Github Education
 GitHub Education is a program designed to support students and educators by providing them with free access to various tools and resources to learn, teach, and collaborate on coding and technology projects.
 The program offers a range of benefits, including free access to GitHub Enterprise, GitHub Pro, and a host of developer tools, as well as access to various courses, webinars, and learning resources.
 GitHub Education aims to foster a community of learners and educators by connecting students and teachers worldwide to create innovative projects and push the boundaries of technology. [**[More info...]**](./materials/education)

+## Github Projects
+GitHub is a web-based platform that is widely used for version control and collaborative software development.
+GitHub projects refer to the various software projects that are hosted on the platform.

+When a project is hosted on GitHub, developers can create and manage the project's code, track its changes over time, and collaborate with other developers on the project.
+Each project has its own repository, which is a central location where all the project's files and code are stored. [**[More info...]**](./materials/project)

 ## Tools✨
 - [StackEdit](https://stackedit.io/app#)
 - [Dillinger](https://dillinger.io/)